Australia at the Winter Olympics: Infrastructure and training

 The Australian Olympic Committee (AOC, formerly the Australian Olympic Federation) is the peak body responsible for Australia's participation at the Olympics.
 Aside from funding the participation at the Olympics, the AOC provides money for the training and preparation of athletes.
 This occurs through their funding of the OWIA, grants for athletes to travel overseas to compete and the provision of monetary awards to athletes and their coaches if they win medals at World Cup events or World Championships in the lead up to the Olympics.
-The funding of the OWIA by the AOC varies by year, but hovers between AUD500,000 and 1,000,000, with a higher budget in the years immediately before an Olympics.
+The funding of the OWIA by the AOC varies by year, but prior to 2022 hovered between AUD500,000 and 1,000,000, with a higher budget in the years immediately before an Olympics.
+From 2022 to 2026 this was approximately $1.1 million per year escalated at 3% annually plus vehicle lease funding.
 Through the Australian Sports Commission, the federal government also sponsors OWIA, contributing more than half a million dollars a year.
 In 2009, the OWIA lobbied the government for an increase in its annual budget from AUD2.1m to AUD29.4m, a fraction of the AUD132m spent by Canada—the host of the 2010 Olympics.
-In contrast, the current funding for the Summer Olympics team is AUD128m per annum and the AOC asked for an increase of AUD108m annually in 2009.
+In contrast, the funding for the Summer Olympics team was AUD128m per annum and the AOC asked for an increase of AUD108m annually in 2009.
 Australia aimed to win two medals in 2010, something that was achieved, and which Chesterman touted as justification for further funding to maintain and increase rankings in the face of growing expenditure by other countries.

+Following the 2022 Beijing Winter Games, record investments are supporting athletes, coaches and staff to perform at Milano Cortina 2026 with the Australian Government invested AUD$37.5 million into funding for Winter Olympic and Paralympic National Sporting Organisations during this period through various programs.